 Smooth handling for medical support needs correct information and enough planning and effort so that there is no bottleneck.
 But the situation and available capacity and facilities and the SOPs keep changing.
 Family caregivers therefore have to stay informed without getting swamped, overwhelmed and stressed.

 Even with unlock, seniors with dementia should avoid any trip to a clinic/ hospital unless necessary, and use teleconsultation to get medical input.

 Various aspects of medical support are discussed below.
 Note that in case someone with dementia is being taken outside home for some investigation or consultation etc, the person should be made to wear a mask, and due caution has to be taken to ensure they do not touch their eyes, nose and mouth , and that either frequent hand washing or hand sanitisers are used to keep the hand clean.
 This may need a lot of alertness and persuasion.

-Getting medicines was particularly challenging during earlier days of strict lockdown, but these problems have eased over time as unlock continues.
-Except for some categories/ some specific medicines, availability is not a problem now.
+Getting medicines was particularly challenging during earlier days of strict lockdown, but these problems have eased after unlock.

 Services to get blood tests done from home are available,.
 See our city-wise pages for services that may be available in a particular city.
-You can also check with neighbours to find who is dependable for the residential area.
-If in an apartment complex, ensure the technician coming for sample collection will be allowed in.
-If the area is a containment zone, there may be issues.
+If your locality has been declared a containment zone, there may be issues so you will need to find out what is allowed.
+Ensure any technician coming home follows safe processes.
 Use precautions like hand sanitisers, masks, etc, to stay safe and also keep the technician safe.
 Given the situation, consider deferring or combining tests to reduce possible exposure and inconvenience.
 Some investigations require a visit to a hospital/ facility.
 See section on hospital visits below.

 It is best to discuss with the doctor which tests and investigations are required and which can be deferred.
 For doctor advice, see section on telemedicine below.